Neuralized3/degoogled-magisk./root.md

 <details>
 <summary><b>## Option B: Modern Boot Patching Method (Click to expand)</b></summary>
 <br>
-The following method is the legacy method for patching magisk into the system.
-Not used anymore for modern devices...

-Instead of flashing through recovery, this method involves patching the actual kernel of your Operating System.
+### Instead of flashing through recovery, this method involves patching the actual kernel of your Operating System.
 This is the most compatible method for modern devices using **Virtual A/B partitions** and **Android 13+**.

 ### 1. Extract the Boot Image
 Before you begin, you need the "DNA" of your specific ROM: